 The Institute was set up in January 2002 as an autonomous agency under Council Joint Action 2001/554 [now regulated by Council Decision 2014/75/CFSP] to strengthen the EU’s analysis, foresight, and networking capacity in external action.
 The Institute also acts as an interface between the EU institutions and external experts – including security actors – to develop the EU’s strategic thinking.
 The EUISS is now an integral part of the structures that underpin the further development of the CFSP/CSDP.

-The Institute is funded by the EU member states according to a GNP-based formula.
-It is governed by a Board, chaired by the High Representative of the Union for Foreign Affairs and Security Policy (HR), which lays down its budgetary and administrative rules and approves its work programme.
+The Institute is funded by the EU Member States according to a GNI-based formula.
+It is governed by a Management Board, chaired by the High Representative of the Union for Foreign Affairs and Security Policy (HR/VP).
 The Political and Security Committee (PSC) exercises political supervision – without prejudice to the intellectual independence and operational autonomy of the EUISS.

 The EUISS is headquartered in Paris, France.
 In 2012, it opened a Liaison Office (BLO) in Brussels, Belgium, situated in the Justus Lipsius building – the main seat of the Council of the EU and of the General Secretariat of the Council.
 The BLO serves to boost the Institute’s presence and visibility in the home of the EU institutions.

 The Institute’s activities focus on policy-oriented analysis through its publications or events.
 The EUISS flagship publication is its Chaillot Paper series.
 Other research products include Briefs and periodic publications such as the Yearbook of European Security.